 For additional protein, the food bank has invested in an advanced processing facility for deer and venison.
 Its Hunters for the Hungry program invites local hunters, processors and landowners to drop off their wild game at the food bank’s Casa Venado (Deer House) or to one of about 25 participating meat processors.
 If necessary, the food bank also provides donors a refrigerated trailer free of charge.

 These Texas food banks are not alone in their strategy of emphasizing donated food.
 In Florida, the independent food bank Farm Share never purchased any food until the pandemic, when it was given government money to do so.
-Now that the federal money has dried up, Farm Share is finding it has to readjust the expectations of donors that have grown accustomed to receiving payments.
+Now that the federal money has dried up, Farm Share is finding it has to readjust the expectations of food donors that have grown accustomed to receiving payments.
 “A new market has been created for food banks to buy food directly,” said Stephen Shelley, CEO.
 “It has changed the landscape a lot.”

 With the state of Florida now providing money for food banks to buy directly from Florida growers and producers, Farm Share is looking to spend the money a bit more shrewdly.
 It will offer to buy one truckload if the producer donates two or three truckloads, for example.
 “We don’t want to shoot ourselves in the foot by creating a market in which we’re buying more than we’re getting donated,” Shelley noted.